Last updated: Feb. 8, 2021

 Tax Differences Between an Employee & Self-Employed Contractor

-You’re responsible for knowing how much money you make, what you can and can’t deduct, and knowing how much money you need to remit in taxes.
+If you’re a self-employed contractor, you must operate a business and be engaged in a business relationship with the payer.
+You’re responsible for knowing how much money you make, what you can and can’t deduct as a business expense, and how much money you’ll need to remit in taxes.

 Independent Contractor vs. Employee